thinktecture/angular-workshop/README.md

 The directive takes `color` as an `@Input()` binding.
 The directive should set the color of the host element (using a `@HostBinding()`).

+#### Using the directive from the component

+In the component template, declare a `colorToBind` property and give it your favorite color as its value.
+In the component template, pass the `colorToBind` property into the `[color]` input binding.

 #### Create a click directive

 Create another directive (named `click`) that adds a click handler to the elements where it’s placed on.
 Whenever the item is clicked, log a message to the console.

 Don't forget to import `ColorDirective` and `ClickDirective` to the component that uses them.

 </details>